jsmoriss/jsm-show-term-meta/readme.txt

 Tested Up To: 5.6
 Stable Tag: 1.3.0

-Show all term (categories, tags) meta in a metabox on term editing pages -- great plugin for developers or debugging issues with term meta.
+Show all term (categories, tags) meta (aka custom fields) in a metabox on term editing pages -- a great tool for debugging issues with term meta.

 == Description ==